-Galvanized steel fittings must not be used in any system loop with this space heating or combi boiler.
-Dielectric unions must not be used on the DHW loop of a combi boiler.
+Dielectric unions or galvanized steel fittings must not be used in a system with this boiler.
 Doing so WILL VOID the warranty.
-Use only copper, brass, stainless steel, or black iron (CH loop ONLY) fittings.
+Use only copper, brass, black iron, or stainless steel fittings.

 Plumbing of this product should only be done by a qualified, licensed plumber in accordance with all local plumbing codes.
 The boiler may be connected to an indirect water heater to supply domestic hot water.
 NTI offers indirect water heaters in a wide range of gallon sizes in stainless steel construction.